f5devcentral/f5-agility-labs-Next/docs/class1/module3/lab3.rst

    nginx-app-svc   ClusterIP   10.96.157.55   <none>        80/TCP    4m

-However, if we did that, it would mean our solution would be wasting CPU resources watching **kube-proxy**, use linux kernel **netfilter** table
+However, if we did that, it would mean our solution would be wasting CPU resources watching **kube-proxy**, use Linux kernel **netfilter** table
 NAT rules (**iptables**) to get you to the pod hosting an instance of your application **Endpoint**.

 BIG-IP Next for Kubernetes instead discovers the **Endpoint** pod IPs associated with the **Service**, builds a pool of pod IP address,